tilgovi/dom-seek/README.md

 node, or the `Text` node that immediately precedes the first `Text` node contained by the argument, when the argument is an `Element`.

-Returns a `Promise` that will be fulfilled with the number of characters traversed.
+Returns the number of characters traversed.

 Example
 =======